tomzazo/azure-mqtt-temperature-telemetry/README.md

-## Raspberry Pi temperature telemetry to Azure IoT Hub
+## Azure IoT Hub temperature telemetry

 An example of Raspberry Pi being used to read temperature using a DS18B20 temperature sensor and report those readings to Azure IoT Hub.